borschik/borschik/docs/index/index.en.md

-# Borschik
+# borschik

-Borschik is an extendable builder for text-based file formats.
+borschik is an extendable builder for text-based file formats.
 Its main purpose is assembly of static files for web projects (CSS, JS, etc.).

 You can get more info from the [article at bem.info](http://bem.info/articles/borschik)